decarvalhoe/meetinity/README.md

 - Keep documentation in sync with the codebase—update READMEs and diagrams when behaviour evolves.
 - Adhere to the coding guidelines provided in each service repository.

+For an overview of the current backlog and recently closed work, refer to the [Git issues summary](docs/issues.md).

 Feel free to open an issue to discuss significant changes or to ask for clarification on the architecture.

 ## Global Progress